-The cruelty, follies, and murder of Commodus -

-Election of Pertinax - his attempts to reform the

-State - his assassination by the Prætorian Guards
+The cruelty, follies, and murder of Commodus - Election of Pertinax - his attempts to reform the State - his assassination by the Prætorian Guards

-THE mildness of Marcus, which the rigid discipline of the Stoics was unable to eradicate, formed, at the same time, the most amiable, and the only defective, part of his character.
+The mildness of Marcus, which the rigid discipline of the Stoics was unable to eradicate, formed, at the same time, the most amiable, and the only defective, part of his character.
 His excellent understanding was often deceived by the unsuspecting goodness of his heart.
-Artful men, who study the passions of princes and conceal their own, approached his person in the disguise of philosophic sanctity, and acquired riches and honours by affecting to despise them. $\frac{1}{2}$ His excessive indulgence to his brother, $\frac{2}{3}$ his wife, and his son, exceeded the bounds of private virtue, and became a public injury, by the example and consequences of their vices.
+Artful men, who study the passions of princes and conceal their own, approached his person in the disguise of philosophic sanctity, and acquired riches and honours by affecting to despise them.
+His excessive indulgence to his brother, his wife, and his son, exceeded the bounds of private virtue, and became a public injury, by the example and consequences of their vices.

 Faustina, the daughter of Pius and the wife of Marcus, has been as much celebrated for her gallantries as for her beauty.
-The grave simplicity of the philosopher was ill calculated to engage her wanton levity, or to fix that unbounded passion for variety which often discovered personal merit in the meanest of mankind. $\frac{3}{2}$ The Cupid of the ancients was, in general, a very sensual deity; and the amours of an empress, as they exact on her side the plainest advances, are seldom susceptible of much sentimental delicacy.
+The grave simplicity of the philosopher was ill calculated to engage her wanton levity, or to fix that unbounded passion for variety which often discovered personal merit in the meanest of mankind.
+The Cupid of the ancients was, in general, a very sensual deity; and the amours of an empress, as they exact on her side the plainest advances, are seldom susceptible of much sentimental delicacy.
 Marcus was the only man in the empire who seemed ignorant or insensible of the irregularities of Faustina; which, according to the prejudices of every age, reflected some disgrace on the injured husband.
-He promoted several of her lovers to posts of honour and profit, $\frac{4}{2}$ and, during a connection of thirty years, invariably gave her proofs of the most tender confidence, and of a respect which ended not with her life.
-In his Meditations he thanks the gods, who had bestowed on him a wife so faithful, so gentle, and of such a wonderful simplicity of manners. $\frac{5}{2}$ The obsequious senate, at his earnest request, declared her a goddess.
-She was represented in her temples, with the attributes of Juno, Venus, and Ceres; and it was decreed that, on the day of their nuptials, the youth of either sex should pay their vows before the altar of their chaste patroness.
-6 the narrow mind of young Commodus, to correct his growing vices, and to render him worthy of the throne for which he was designed.
+He promoted several of her lovers to posts of honour and profit, 4 and, during a connection of thirty years, invariably gave her proofs of the most tender confidence, and of a respect which ended not with her life.
+In his Meditations he thanks the gods, who had bestowed on him a wife so faithful, so gentle, and of such a wonderful simplicity of manners.
+5 The obsequious senate, at his earnest request, declared her a goddess.
+She was represented in her temples, with the attributes of Juno, Venus, and Ceres; and it was decreed that, on the day of their nuptials, the youth of either sex should pay their vows before the altar of their chaste patroness.6

+The monstrous vices of the son have cast a shade on the purity of the father's virtues.
+It has been objected to Marcus, that he sacrificed the happiness of millions to a fond partiality for a worthless boy; and that he chose a successor in his own family rather than in the republic.
+Nothing, however, was neglected by the anxious father, and by the men of virtue and learning whom he summoned to his assistance, to expand the narrow mind of young Commodus, to correct his growing vices, and to render him worthy of the throne for which he was designed.
 But the power of instruction is seldom of much efficacy, except in those happy dispositions where it is almost superfluous.
 The distasteful lesson of a grave philosopher was, in a moment, obliterated by the whisper of a profligate favourite; and Marcus himself blasted the fruits of this laboured education, by admitting his son, at the age of fourteen or fifteen, to a full participation of the Imperial power.
 He lived but four years afterwards; but he lived long enough to repent a rash measure, which raised the impetuous youth above the restraint of reason and authority.